Jigger Johnson: Trapper

 Once, the Jigger used a deer carcass to lure two bobcats under a tree that he had climbed.
 While the bobcats were having their feast, Johnson pounced on them and bagged them, live, barehanded.
 One of these cats was sold to the University of New Hampshire, which wanted a wildcat for use as a mascot, for the sum of $50.

-On another occasion, a man from Portland, Maine asked the Jigger if he could catch him two bobcats for a show he was doing, and if he could, he would pay him $25.
+On another occasion, a man from Portland, Maine, asked the Jigger if he could catch him two bobcats for a show he was doing, and if he could, he would pay him $25.
 Jigger agreed, and captured two bobcats and tied their feet together and started out for the train station, occasionally hitting their heads together to keep them quiet.
-Johnson asked the stationmaster how much it would cost to ship the cats to Portland, and after about ten minutes, the stationmaster revealed to Jigger that there wasn't any tariff on shipping bobcats, thus he could not ship them.
+Johnson asked the stationmaster how much it would cost to ship the cats to Portland, and after about ten minutes, the stationmaster revealed to Jigger that there wasn't any tariff on shipping bobcats, and thus he could not ship them.
 Johnson ended up hiring a taxi driver to drive him to Portland, and he hand delivered the cats himself.